Connect with others who understand.

 • Sweet potatoes

 Cooked vegetables and fruit juices are more concentrated in potassium than fresh produce.
-Ask your renal dietitian or health care team about cooking methods, such as boiling veggies and discarding the cooking water, to extract some potassium.
+For instance, a few slices of fresh tomatoes have much less potassium than canned tomatoes or tomato sauce.
+Ask your renal dietitian or healthcare team about cooking methods, such as boiling veggies and discarding the cooking water, to remove some potassium.

-Spacing smaller portions throughout the day will give your kidneys more time to process potassium from food, avoiding spikes in potassium levels.
+Spacing smaller portions throughout the day will give your kidneys more time to process potassium from food.
+This may help avoid spikes in potassium levels.

-Healthy fat sources such as avocados and nuts are high in potassium, so talk to your doctor about your specific restrictions to determine the right serving sizes for you.
+Healthy fat sources such as avocados and nuts are high in potassium.
+Ask your doctor about your specific restrictions to determine the right serving sizes for you.

 3. Low-Sodium Foods